Translated by Lester Somera

 We've only introduced three hot spring resorts in Arima, but there are many more places to go.
-It's fine to just enjoy the hot spring but try staying overnight to really enjoy what Arima Onsen has to offer!
+It's fine to just enjoy the hot springs, but we recommend staying overnight to enjoy more of what Arima Onsen has to offer!

 In cooperation with Kin no Yu, Kanpo no Yado Arima, Goshoboh